ncase/anxiety/scenes/act1.md

 `Game.OVERRIDE_TEXT_SPEED = 1.5;`

 {{if _.fifteencigs}}
-b: All you ever do is cry in a corner about how loneliness is as deadly as 15 cigarettes a day.
+b: All we ever do is cry in a corner about how loneliness is as deadly as 15 cigarettes a day.
 {{/if}}

-{{if _.seppuku}}
+{{if _.parasite}}
-b: All you ever do at parties is worry about how you should be doing work instead.
+b: All we ever do at parties is worry about how we should be doing work instead.
 {{/if}}

 {{if _.whitebread}}
-b: All you ever do is worry about how the unhealthy food options are going to kill you.
+b: All we ever do is worry about how the unhealthy food options are going to kill us.
 {{/if}}

 ```